tabularelf/audioExt/README.md

 ### `audioExtSoundGetSoundID(name/audioStruct)`

 Gets the soundID from the list.
+If unloaded, will load in the sound first before passing the soundID.

-Returns: soundID or `-1`.
+Returns: soundID.

 ### `audioExtSoundLoad(name/audioStruct, ...)`